Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Walk us through what you think might have been happening.

-More than likely that investigation switched over to a a gang uh investigation with uh again potential gang enhancement, uh, or at least to have gang investigators, those subject matter experts provide context, whatever detective unit decided to work that case.
+Once the investigation probably revealed that, you know, this gentleman has deep affiliations to street gangs, criminal street gangs, more than likely that investigation switched over to a gang investigation with a potential gang enhancement, or at least to have gang investigators or subject matter experts provide context.

-So, like when I was working for HSI Homeland Security, we had a whole group that just was dedicated to doing gangs, whether it was MS-13, bloods, Crips, et cetera.
+So, like when I was working for HSI Homeland Security, we had a whole group that just was dedicated to doing gangs, whether it was MS-13, Bloods, Crips, et cetera.

-Um uh, you know, FBI has a gang task force, DEA has one, HSI has one, ATF has one.
+You know, FBI has a gang task force, DEA has one, HSI has one, ATF has one.

 Like everybody has gang task force, same locals do.